Storm Water Management Model (SWMM)

 - Generating non-point source pollutant loadings for waste load allocation studies

-- Controlling site runoff using Low Impact Development practices
+- Controlling site runoff using LID practices

 - Evaluating the effectiveness of BMPs for reducing wet weather pollutant loadings